Discover

 Operators

-The search language used in Energy Logserver allows to you use logical operators “AND”, “OR” and “NOT”, which are key and necessary to build more complex queries.
+The search language used in Energy Logserver allows you to use logical operators “AND”, “OR” and “NOT”, which are key and necessary to build more complex queries.

-error AND "access denied".
-If an event contains only one expression or the worderroranddeniedbut not the word access, then it will not be displayed.OR is used to search for the events that contain one OR other expression, e.g.
+• AND is used to combine expressions, e.g. error AND "access denied".
+If an event contains only one expression or the word error and denied but not the word access, then it will not be displayed.

-status:500 OR denied.
-This query will display events that contain the word “denied” or a status field value of 500.
-Energy Logserver uses this operator by default, so query"status:500" "denied"would return the same results.NOT is used to exclude the following expression e.g. “status:[500 TO 599] NOT status:505” will display all events that have a status field, and the value of the field is between 500 and 599 but will eliminate from the result events whose status field value is exactly 505.
+• NOT is used to exclude the following expression e.g. “status:[500 TO 599] NOT status:505” will display all events that have a status field, and the value of the field is between 500 and 599 but will eliminate from the result events whose status field value is exactly 505.

 Example of query built from connected logical operations: